kchowhan/propvestor/GCP_DEPLOYMENT_WORKFLOW.md

    ↓
 2. Tag image with commit SHA and "latest"
    ↓
-3. Push image to Container Registry
+3. Push image to Artifact Registry
    ↓
 4. Deploy to Cloud Run with:
    - Environment variables (DATABASE_URL, etc.)